nerdfiles/hypermedia-orientation/index.md

 But what about the link?
 Is there a <i>living link relation</i>?
 Is an assemblage (irreducible mereological complex) of links too living hyperobjects?

+# Forget Game Theory

+John Nash Jr. compares "water" to "money": this is an agrilogistic trick.
+Don't fall for it!
+Avert agrilogistic substitution!

 [syllogism]: https://www.w3.org/community/philoweb/2014/01/15/syllogism/
 [ns]: https://www.nngroup.com/articles/the-need-for-speed/
 [compcause]: https://www.research-collection.ethz.ch/handle/20.500.11850/312278